JiahaoShen0510/JiahaoShen0510/README.md

 Certificate in Artificial Intelligence and Machine Learning (University of Texas at Austin: McCombs School of Business).

-Certificate in FinTech Revolution: Transformative Financial Services and Strategies (University of Pennsylvania: The Wharton School)
+Certificate in FinTech Revolution: Transformative Financial Services and Strategies (University of Pennsylvania: The Wharton School).

 Projects: Algorithm Solutions; Machine Learning Prediction Models; Image Classifications.